Ever wanted to downsize your survival kit but didn’t know how or weren’t sure if you wanted to skimp out on essential survival gear?

 Yep, you read that right.
 It’s all about the mini survival kit, the baby version of the survival kit you’ve got in your supply closet.
 It’s perfect for when you want to go out and still be prepared without looking too suspicious to others.

-In this article, we teach you how to DIY one all on your own.
+In this article, we teach you how to build a DIY mini survival kit.
 Ready to learn?
 Let’s get started:

 Refresher: What’s a Survival Kit?

 To jog your memory, let’s take a miniature refresher course in this section.

 A survival kit is a pack filled with the essential supplies for an emergency.
 A standard kit in the armed forces, survival kits are a big must-have for preppers and survivalists since it provides the tools and supplies you need to survive when basic necessities aren’t readily available.

 There are different types of survival kits, many built or made to address a specific scenario.
 The most common ones are: